 - nondenominational pastoral care for spiritual support and guidance

-Dialysis: When the kidneys are no longer able to filter the blood, a machine can do the job for them.
+When the kidneys are no longer able to filter the blood, a machine can do the job for them.

-Our program offers two types of dialysis:
+We offer two types of dialysis:

 - Hemodialysis: A process that allows your child’s blood to flow a few ounces at a time through a large machine while a special solution called dialysate removes waste products.
 The clean blood is then returned to your child’s body.
 This happens in a hospital and is usually performed several times a week for at least 4 hours.